flipe-rodrigues/toso2021-reanalysis/README.md

 - Plots population state recorded in the last 100 ms of _T2_ projected onto its first 2 PCs;
 <img src="panels/pca_visualization.svg" width="500"/>

-- Same data as above, but projected onto the linear discriminant that best separated population state vectors according to whether they came from a trial where _T2_ < 334 ms (the median of the _T1_ marginal distribution) or _T2_ >= 334 ms;
+- Same data as above, but projected onto the linear discriminant that best separated population state vectors according to whether they came from trials where _T2_ < 334 ms (the median of the _T1_ marginal distribution) or those where _T2_ >= 334 ms;
 <img src="panels/lda_visualization.svg" width="500"/>

-- Plots neurometric curves (built using linear discriminant analysis (LDA) trained on spike counts recorded in the last 100 ms before _T2_ offset of middle intensity trials) split by the specified intensity contrast (_I1_ below);
+- Plots neurometric curves split by the specified intensity contrast (_I1_ below);
 <img src="panels/neurometric_curves_i1.svg" width="500"/>

 - Same as above, but split by _I2_;